-When it comes to sportswear, kits and outdoor clothing, the word ‘insulation’ is flung around with abandon, but do we really know exactly what it is and what it entails?
-How does insulation affect clothes’ performance and what sort of property is it?
+When it comes to sportswear, kits and outdoor clothing, the word ‘insulation’ is flung around with abandon, but do we really know exactly what it entails?
+How does insulation work in clothing?
+Why is good insulation for clothing important?
+How is clothing insulation measured?
 To answer these questions, we need to first look at the terminology and understand insulation from a scientific point of view.
 Our guide will take you through the ins and outs of clothing insulation to help you grasp the facts behind this nifty process and inform your choices when shopping around for outdoor gear.

 Insulation in clothing works by trapping tiny pockets of warm air close to the skin.
-Air – a gaseous atmosphere – is quite a poor conductor of heat, and is therefore ideal as an insulating element.
+Air is a poor conductor of heat, and is therefore ideal as an insulating element.
 The air contained in an insulated clothing item will block heat from escaping from the body, and the more trapped air there is, the higher the insulating factor.

 The benefits of insulated clothing are most apparent in the outdoors world.
 Come rain, wind, snow or hail, insulated garments are the best type of clothing to keep you warm and maintain an optimal core body temperature.
 Unlike layering techniques, which are meant to allow you more flexibility in the temperature range you wish to operate in at a given time, the advantage of insulated clothing is that it’s perfect for temperature stability – at zero effort.

 Due to the numerous air pockets embedded within, insulated garments also have the welcome fringe benefit of padding.
 If you’re being active on a challenging terrain, the cushioning that insulated garments provide can prove useful for mitigating discomfort or injury from impacts and other interferences.